stacks-network/stacks/tutorials/browser-introduction.md

 1. Use the Finder to open the **Applications** folder.
 2. Locate the Blockstack application.
+3. Open your `Applications` folder and locate the **Blockstack.app**.
-3. Drag the appliation to the trash.
+4. Drag the appliation to the trash.
 4. Delete the `/Users/`_`YOURUSER`_`/Library/Application Support/Blockstack` folder.

    From the command line: